po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/22_Stu-Mini-Project/README.md

 * Uses universal, element and class selectors in CSS.

-* Uses at least three different, contrasting colors in design.
+* Uses at least three colors in design.

 * Uses a single font and font family for all text on page.